Philip Fitzpatrick, PGCE Primary

 The staff guided me through the minefields of the educational system and had the patience with me to adjust from the very male environments I had been used to, to working in an educational environment.
 I was given the support I needed to succeed.

-I am now a full time teacher at a school in Sheerness.
+I am now a full time school teacher.